close

 Officially adopted by the United Nations in 1975, the story of International Women’s Day goes back further in history.
 In fact, Women’s Day has been observed since the early 1900s – a time when women were starting to campaign for equal rights.

 Right now, the world is benefitting from the women in history who championed gender equality and freedom.
-But the need to celebrate and inspire women around the world is still important, particularly because many young girls are missing out on education and experiencing gender-based violence.
+But the need to celebrate, inspire and invest in women around the world is still important, particularly because many young girls are missing out on education and experiencing gender-based violence.

 Did you know?
 There are 129 million girls out of school because of challenges like poverty, child marriage and violence.